Milford Haven: Demography

 By the 1950s, the fishing industry was in decline, and unemployment in the area had reached 11 per cent.
 There had been a housing boom however in the years following Second World War.
-The District Council took advantage of recently lifted restrictions, and built over 1,000 new homes to accommodate the rising population.
+The District Council took advantage of recently lifted restrictions, and built over 1,000 new homes to house the rising population.
 "A new wave of hope however arrived with the prospect of a booming oil industry.
 The industry however was not labour-intensive, and did not provide huge labour opportunities for locals, in the 1970s employing only 2,000 workers."
 The nature of large construction projects meant that workers were attracted from outside the local area, and the decline of the fishing industry was to a certain extent masked.
 However, this employment was not permanent.
 On completing the construction of construction projects such as the Esso refinery and the Cleddau Bridge, those who decided to relocate to the town were faced with what the Preseli District Council called in 1977 "the area's serious unemployment problem".

 Milford Haven is not ethnically diverse, with 96.4 per cent of people identifying themselves as white, compared with 99.2 per cent in 2001.
 92.9 per cent of people in Milford Central ward were born in the UK, and only 3.8 per cent of residents arrived later than 2001.
 96.3 per cent of residents claim English as their first language.
 1.5 per cent of residents identify as having religious views other than any denomination of Christianity, including no religion.

 Welsh language

-Milford Haven is located within the geographical and historic area known as Little England Beyond Wales, which has predominately used English for many centuries.
+Milford Haven is in a geographical and historic area known as Little England Beyond Wales, which has predominately used English for many centuries.
 Although it is the most westerly point of the country and the part of the county furthest from the English border, a relatively small proportion of the community knows the Welsh language.
 In the 2011 census, only 7.5 per cent of residents in the Milford Central ward claimed that they could speak, read and write the language, in contrast to the Pembrokeshire county as a whole where roughly 18 per cent of the population are able to read, write and speak Welsh, while in the neighbouring county of Carmarthenshire around 40 per cent of people express a similar level of fluency in Welsh.
 Local disconnection from the Welsh language was highlighted in November 2008, when Milford Haven Town Council unsuccessfully demanded the right to opt out of a scheme in which official documents had to be translated into Welsh if requested; the council was allegedly one of about 10 that opposed having to make such translations.